Let Them Eat Bingo: Composition

 "Burundi Beats" is a fusion between worldbeat, jazz and soul music, and incorporates African drums and Billie Holiday-style vocals.
-"Dub Be Good to Me" was built from an instrumental Cook B-side entitled "Invasion of the State Agents", which sampled The Clash's "The Guns of Brixton" and an Ennio Morricone snippet and incorporated record scratching and a kazoo-style sound.
+"Dub Be Good to Me" was built from an instrumental Cook B-side entitled "Invasion of the State Agents", which sampled the Clash's "The Guns of Brixton" and an Ennio Morricone snippet and incorporated record scratching and a kazoo-style sound.
 The instrumental, considered to be an example of proto-big beat, is mashed on "Dub Be Good to Me" with Lindy Layton's new vocals, covering the S.O.S.
 Band song "Just Be Good to Me", and a radio DJ sample.
 The resulting song is considered reggae and trip hop in style, and was described by Tom Ewing of Freaky Trigger as "the Wild Bunch/Massive Attack dub-dance Bristol sound, commercialised before it had even come close to breaking through."
 Music & Media described it as a fusion of house and reggae with blues harmonica.

-"Before I Grow Too Old" incorporates the New Orleans-era song by Fats Domino of the same name and adds extra groove.
+"Before I Grow Too Old" incorporates the New Orleans-style song by Fats Domino of the same name and adds extra groove.
 It opens with a wonky synth line which is then contrasted with post-punk riffs and electronic sounds resembling a rubber duck, exemplifying the album's humour.
 "The Ragged Trousered Perussionists" is a house record that makes use of Latin flutes, while "For Spacious Lies" juxtaposes serious lyrics about grievance and the international black market, with a lighthearted vibe.
-"Blame It on the Bassline" is a new jack swing track which samples The Jackson 5's "Blame It on the Boogie", while "Won't Talk About It" contains Billy Bragg's R&B-style falsetto vocals and atonal guitar riff and explores styles of disco, rap music, synth-pop and rock guitar.
+"Blame It on the Bassline" is a new jack swing track which samples "Blame It on the Boogie" by the Jacksons, while "Won't Talk About It" contains Billy Bragg's R&B-style falsetto vocals and atonal guitar riff and explores styles of disco, rap music, synth-pop and rock guitar.
 "Dance to the Drummer's Beat" contains an Afro-Cuban funk style.
-The album closes with the final crash from The Beatles' "A Day in the Life" (1967).
+The album closes with the final crash from the Beatles' "A Day in the Life" (1967).

+Cover art

+The front cover shows a digitised version of various nations flags surrounded by wreaths somewhat reminiscent of the United_Nations emblem.